banner type: None

 Quantitative vs. qualitative guest feedback

-While all types of feedback are important, guest satisfaction surveys and online reviews are the most common and useful feedback channels for hotels today.
-Surveys are feedback forms emailed to guests after their stay to solicit feedback on various aspects of their experience.
-Reviews are ratings and commentary posted by guests to online platforms like Tripadvisor, Google, Airbnb, and online travel agencies (OTAs).
+While all types of feedback are important, guest satisfaction surveys, questionnaires, and online reviews are the most common and useful ways to collect guest feedback.
+Surveys are feedback forms sent to guests after their stay to solicit feedback on various aspects of their experience.
+Reviews are ratings and commentary posted by guests to online platforms like Tripadvisor, Google, Airbnb, and other online travel agencies (OTAs).

 Reviews and surveys provide both quantitative and qualitative feedback.
 Quantitative feedback is structured and measurable.
-Typically, it comes in the form of a number rating on a scale of one to five.
-These ratings can be collected and collated over time, providing an ongoing measurement of performance.
+Typically, it comes in the form of a number rating on a scale.
+These metrics can be collected and collated over time, providing an ongoing measurement of performance.

 Qualitative feedback is unstructured and descriptive.
 It usually comes in the form of freeform commentary in a survey or review.
 After providing ratings, guests are prompted to elaborate with comments.
 While qualitative feedback is harder to measure than quantitative feedback, it often provides deeper insights and important details.
 Bad reviews often contain a lot of valuable information for hotels and can help prevent negative experiences in the future.